-Black bears also eat some reptiles and amphibians such as frogs, although this makes up a very small portion of their diet.
+Black bears also eat some reptiles and amphibians, such as frogs, although this makes up a small portion of their diet.

 American black bears will also feed on various types of fish, depending on the geographical location.
 Black bears along the Western Pacific Coast need the supply of salmon spawning in the area to make up their diet.

 Other types of fish include trout, which swim further inland in streams.
-Shallow-water species of fish such as carp and catfish can easily be caught by hungry black bears.
+Hungry black bears can easily catch Shallow-water species of fish such as carp and catfish.